nicebub/sclex/README.md

 ### Other Goals
  You may notice a lack of the use of the C Standard Library and my own weaker versions of certain existing code written out.
 This is on purpose.
 As I DON'T REALLY WANT to REINVENT THE WHEEL, there is a reason.

-   I intend on trying to recompile Sclex with my own C compiler when that is finished and I don't expect to be able to have support for the C Standard Library off of the bat.
+   I intend on trying to recompile Sclex with my own C compiler when that is finished and I don't expect to be able to have support for the C Standard Library right off the bat.

    Therefore with that in mind, I am trying to limit and or remove Library usage (FOR NOW) until I can compile sclex with my compiler.

    Eventually, once I do add support for the C Standard Library to the compiler, I can rework Sclex to include existing Library code, thus making it more efficent, clean, portable, and reusable.

   EXCUSE THE MESS!